jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/ConstantThinErin" target="_blank" class="button small">Reader</a>

 _A tale of two ruling philosophies.
 As Left and Right were selling itself to keep the past alive, China was pressing itself forward.
-This is America's manufacturing centres versus and China's over the past 50 years, Credit [Tech Insider](https://www.youtube.com/watch?v=ce_6oZEB9Gw), and [Pion](https://www.youtube.com/watch?v=SfLclErvMmM)._
+This is America's manufacturing centers versus and China's over the past 50 years, Credit [Tech Insider](https://www.youtube.com/watch?v=ce_6oZEB9Gw), and [Pion](https://www.youtube.com/watch?v=SfLclErvMmM)._

 ## New and Old Societies As Seen in Celebrities